top of page

 Tips for Planting a Bee-Friendly Garden

-• Plant in clusters rather than single plants to make it easier for bees to find and feed.
+• Plant in clusters rather than single plants.
+This makes it easier for bees to find and feed.
+Think of it as throwing a party for your buzzing friends!

 Eye-level view of a garden bed with clusters of native wildflowers and bees visiting flowers